Buying real estate in Vientiane?

 Are there restricted zones foreigners can't buy in Vientiane?

-The safest way to verify whether a specific plot falls within a restricted zone is to check directly with the relevant district Natural Resources and Environment office before paying any deposits, as they maintain the official land classification records.
+The safest way for a foreigner to verify whether a specific plot in Vientiane falls within a restricted zone is to request a formal check with the district-level Department of Natural Resources and Environment (DONRE) before paying any deposit, because they maintain the official land registry and zoning maps that determine what is registrable.

 Can foreigners buy agricultural, coastal or border land in Vientiane right now?